-The contents of voluminous writings or records which cannot conveniently be examined in court may be presented in the form of a summary, chart, or the like, which accurately reflects the contents of the underlying documents.
-The originals, or duplicates, may be made available for examination or copying, or both, by other parties at a reasonable time and place.
-The court may order that they be produced in court.
+The proponent may use a summary, chart, or the like to prove the content of voluminous writings or records that cannot be conveniently examined in court.
+The proponent may make the originals or duplicates available for examination or copying, or both, by other parties at a reasonable time and place.
+And the court may order the proponent to produce them in court.

 “[I]n a trial embracing so many details and occupying so great a length of time . . . during which a great mass of books and documents were put in evidence, concise statements of their content verified by persons who had prepared them from the originals were the only means for presenting to the jury an intelligible view of the issues involved” (quotation and citations omitted).

 Section 1007.
-Testimony or Written Admission of Party
+Testimony or Statement of Party to Prove Content

 Section 1008.
 Functions of Judge and Fact Finder

 Before secondary evidence of the contents of a writing or record may be admitted, the proponent must offer evidence sufficient to warrant a finding that an original once existed.
 If the evidence warrants such a finding, the judge must assume its existence and then determine if the original is unavailable, not through the serious fault of the proponent, and if reasonable search has been made for it.
 If the judge makes these findings in favor of the proponent, the judge must allow secondary evidence to establish the contents of the original writing or record.
 Once the secondary evidence is admitted, it is for the trier of fact to determine the weight, if any, to give the secondary evidence.